 About a square mile wide and home to around 100,000 people Klong Toey is a tough place to live and, in 2007, Poo was struggling.

 She’d been selling food to her friends and neighbours to get by, but the ingredients were getting more expensive and her regular customers couldn’t afford a price increase.
 Poo started looking for a new job.

 At the time an Australian was working with people in the slum and, having tasted how good Poo’s cooking was, he suggested she started offering cooking lessons to tourists – at the time, she didn’t speak English and the school was run out of the front room of her home, but it slowly became a success.

-The class cost 1500 baht (£34 or 59AUD at the time of writing) which included transport, the Klong Toey market tour, your cooking lesson and whatever you cooked to eat.
+The class costs 1800 baht (at the time of writing) which includes transport, the Klong Toey market tour, your cooking lesson and whatever you cooked to eat.